Configuring Your Values to Deploy Dremio to Kubernetes

 loadBalancerIP: <your-static-IP>

 .
 If unset, an available IP will be assigned upon creation of the load balancer.
-Perform this configuration in this section of the file:service:
+Add this configuration under the parent as shown in the following example:service:

 -